sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

   +----------------------+------+---------------+---------------+--------+-----------+-------+----------------------+

 ..
 [1] Examples of tape control: staging a file from tape to disk, or get its locality (tape or disk).
 ..
-[2] SRM commands use the SRM protocol for metadata level operations and other protocols like gridftp for file transfers.
+[2] SRM commands use the SRM protocol for metadata level operations and switches to other protocols like gridftp for file transfers.

 .. toctree::
    :hidden: